 Emsculpt can help both men and women attain sexier stomachs, toned legs, sculpted arms, and tight, firm buttocks.
-Emsculpt can also help new mothers overcome diastasis recti, an abdominal separation that occurs following pregnancy because of the pressure childbirth places on reproductive organs and surrounding muscles.
+Emsculpt can also help new mothers overcome diastasis recti, an abdominal muscle separation that occurs following pregnancy because of the pressure childbirth places on reproductive organs and surrounding muscles.
 If not properly addressed, this ailment can precipitate discernible physical manifestations, such as abdominal and back pain, a bulging stomach, constipation, bloating, and urinary incontinence.

 How Does Emsculpt Work?

 One Emsculpt session can yield outcomes that typical workouts might take weeks or even months to produce.
-Furthermore, this technique is categorized as non-invasive, which means said proceedings do not require any type of surgical intervention as other common fat reduction endeavors as liposuction do.
+Furthermore, this technique is non-invasive, which means said proceedings do not require any type of surgical intervention as other common fat reduction endeavors as liposuction do.

 Who Are Good Candidates For Emsculpt?